How California’s wildfires inspired a faster, cheaper way to build homes

 Homebound’s network also includes local real estate developers, which allows the company to provide its customers not only with construction labor but also with empty lots where they can build.
 “We can start any project in any of our markets within days,” Pechet says.
 “We have a larger network and we know who is available to get started and can pull in labor to get moving quickly.”

-Sometimes, that means construction crews are coming in from great distancees.
+Sometimes, that means construction crews are coming in from great distances.
 The system operates somewhat similarly to Uber or Lyft, offering up jobs to prequalified workers who decide which projects they want to accept.
 Crews of workers in labor-rich areas may commute several hours to labor-poor regions to complete projects.
 In the case of the Bahamas, Pechet says Homebound relies heavily on off-island labor to come in and get jobs done quickly.

 The time savings can be significant, especially when customers use one of Homebound’s dozens of preapproved home plans.
 The company’s digital platform also allows customers to select everything from exteriors and window styles to interior design and furniture.